Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 ## Description

 This repository stores Genymotion Android development and release keys, and corresponding .mk that we include internally in our `device.mk`.
-Third party  developpers can use the release keys to sign their own applications in order to grant them system privileges.
+Third party developpers can use the release keys to sign their own applications in order to grant them system privileges on Genymotion.
+Only our Android 10 version rely on these keys for now.

 `dev-keys` are used in `device.mk` to sign the system at build (properties are flagged with dev-keys).
 We use `dev-keys/testkey`, but the build system flags them as `dev-keys`, as they are not the default AOSP keys.